Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/invite-users.md

 dbt Cloud generates and sends emails from `support@getdbt.com` to the specified addresses.
 Make sure that traffic from the `support@getdbt.com` email is allowed in your settings to avoid emails from going to spam or being blocked.
 This is the originating email address for all [instances worldwide](/docs/cloud/about-cloud/access-regions-ip-addresses).

 The email contains a link to create an account.
-When the user clicks on this they will be brought to one of two screens depending on whether SSO is configured or not.
+When the user clicks on this link, they will be brought to one of two screens depending on whether SSO is configured or not.

 <Lightbox src="/img/docs/dbt-cloud/access-control/email-invite.png" width="60%" title="Example or an email invitation"/>